-In July 2012 leading European federations and organisations have joined in an alliance to hinder fiscal, taxation and administrative barriers to coach tourism and to promote the image of coach holiday travel.
-The EACT goal is to develop and engage in joint initiatives and measures and to share expertise, know-how and experience.
-The EACT also invites active participation and co-operation with related organizations and industry federations.
+In July 2012, eight leading European federations and organisations have joined in an alliance to hinder fiscal, taxation and administrative barriers to coach tourism and to promote the image of coach holiday travel.
+The goal of EACT is to develop and engage in joint initiatives and measures and to share expertise, know-how and experience.
+The EACT also invites active participation and co-operation with related organisations and industry federations.

 Election on 15th March in London, United Kingdom

 I am delighted to have been elected to continue in my role as Chairman for a further 12 months.
 During 2015/16 EACT increased its role lobbying the European Commission and members of the European Parliament explaining the barriers faced by Coach Tourism Operators trying to carry and deliver Tourists throughout Europe.